a-sumo/sc-map/README.md

 Work In Progress

-By humans, for humans
+<p style="text-align:center;">By humans, for humans.</p>

-All work on this website was created by humans, not by AI.
+All work on this repository was created by humans, not by AI.

 ## References